exercism/javascript/docs/PROGRAMMING_TIPS.md

 - Use the name that everyone understand.
   Your function name should be understandable by everyone who read your code.
   For example, don't use `DeathStar()` when you write delete item function.
 Use `deleteItem()` instead.
-- Pick one word per one concept and stick with it.
-  For example, if you named getStudentName(), don't change get to retrieve like retrieveStudentGrade() when naming another function.
+### Pick one convention for naming operations

+Stick to one convention for naming operations that do the same thing.
+For example, if you name the function to get a student's name `getStudentName()`, you should not use a different verb in the function name to get a student's grade  (e.g. `retrieveStudentGrade()`).
 - Avoid using the same word for two purposes.
   For example, don't keep using 'add' when you want to put a group of items to a collection.
   Use 'insert' or 'append' instead.